 So keep the conversation going until you reach mutual agreement.
 The way to do that is by being prepared with a list of options to discuss.

 In your case, that means your acceptable fall-back positions for a part-time schedule.
 If they’re well-defined ahead of time, you can negotiate with your manager with those alternative options in mind.
 For example, a four-day workweek of 7-hour days, with one working from home.
 Or

 For example, her objection to your proposal might be in response to your request to the 3-day workweek, but not to the reduced hours.
 You won’t know that until you continue the conversation and surface her true objections.
 For example:

 You: “May I have a better understanding of your concerns about my proposed schedule?”

 Manager: “We’re short-staffed right now so I need you to be more available than three days a week.”

 You: “I see.
-In that case, I’d like to propose [your other part-time option] which would be a workable alternative for both of us.
+In that case, I’d like to propose I come in four days a week and work 7-hour days.
+That would be a workable alternative for both of us.
 How about we give it a fair trial of say, three or four months?
 Then we can re-evaluate depending on our staffing status.”

 So a “yes” could follow your suggested fall-back (compromise) position of four, 8-hour days or five, 6-hour days.